dalane/access-control/README.md

 1.0.0 is published.
 Any types, interface and functions may change without any deprecation warnings.

-A goal is to implement Obligations.
+A goal is to implement Obligations and Policy Information Points.

 Suggestions, bug reports and pull requests to fix bugs or implement improvements are welcome.